CoinExample/ANG/doc/README_osx.txt

 These tools inject timestamps by default, which produce non-deterministic binaries.
 The ZERO_AR_DATE environment variable is used to disable that.

-This version of cctools has been patched to use the current version of clang's headers and and its libLTO.so rather than those from llvmgcc, as it was originally done in toolchain4.
+This version of cctools has been patched to use the current version of clcoinname's headers and and its libLTO.so rather than those from llvmgcc, as it was originally done in toolchain4.